Infi-S/STA2453/README.md

 Run the notebooks to reproduce data cleaning, EDA, and modeling steps.
 > For 0.
 Data Rephrasing.ipynb, 1.
 EDA.ipynb and 2.
 Progress Report.ipynb, they need to be placed in the root folder to run properly

+---

+## Citation
+If you use this project, please cite the original dataset:
+WidebandPingFest/FishTetherExperiment

+## License
+This project is for academic research and educational use.
+See LICENSE for details.